mariobyn/badcache/README.md

 To deploy on rinkeby, complete in the .env file, the deployer private key, with a private key to a rinkeby wallet that has some eth

 Then, in order to deploy to rinkeby, checkout the deploy/deploy.ts file. there are 2 options, we need to deploy BadCacheBridge and
-BadCache721.
+BadCache.

 For rinkeby we will depoy the BadCacheBridgeRinkeby.sol and for mainnet we will deploy the BadCacheBridge.sol

 Make sure you comment/uncomment the right parameters.
-How it should look like if you want to deploy the BadCache721 on Rinkeby or Mainnet
+How it should look like if you want to deploy the BadCache on Rinkeby or Mainnet
 ```
 const func: DeployFunction = async function (hre: HardhatRuntimeEnvironment) {
   const { deployments, getNamedAccounts } = hre;